factorhouse/into/README.md

 There is no time-limit on this challenge, take as long or as little as you like.

-Once you are ready, reply to the email you received and come to our offices for a chat about your solution.

 ## Details

 You will likely want to install Leiningen, once installed you can run 'lein test' in the root directory to run tests.